 Sleep and Mental Health: Impact on Psychological Wellness

-Our bodies need a good night's sleep, but our minds do, too.
-Unsurprisingly, research shows a very strong link between sleep quality and our mental health.
-Sleeping well refreshes our bodies and makes our mood, thinking, and our emotions remain in balance.
+Our bodies need a good night's sleep, but our minds do.
+Unsurprisingly, research shows a strong link between sleep quality and mental health.
+Sleeping well refreshes our bodies and balances our mood, thinking, and emotions.

 Sleeping enough every night is vital to our mental health.
-Your brain needs help; it helps us remember things and deal with feelings and stay sharp.
-Not getting enough sleep can have a negative impact on our mental health, on the other hand.
-This can cause depression, anxiety, other mental problems.
+Your brain needs help; it helps us remember things, deal with feelings, and stay sharp.
+Not getting enough sleep can harm our mental health, on the other hand.
+This can cause depression, anxiety, and other cognitive problems.

 Sleep and Mental Health: